 The employment agreement provides that the Company may terminate Dr. Mazzo's employment at any time upon notice, and Dr. Mazzo may terminate at any time upon 90 days' prior written notice.
-If Dr. Mazzo's employment is terminated by the Company without "cause" (and other than due to death or "disability") or by Dr. Mazzo for "good reason" (in each case as defined in the employment agreement), and provided Dr. Mazzo timely executes (and does not revoke) a general release of claims against the Company and related parties, Dr. Mazzo would be entitled to (i) continue to receive his then-current base salary for a period of twelve months following termination (the "Severance Period"); (ii) payment of a pro-rated bonus equal to 50% of his base salary in effect on the termination date multiplied by a fraction representing the portion of the calendar year preceding the termination date during which Dr. Mazzo was employed by the Company; (iii) accelerated vesting of 25% of Dr. Mazzo's outstanding unvested equity awards and extension of exercisability of such awards for the shorter of one year following termination or the remaining term of the award; and (iv) payment of a portion of COBRA premiums during the Severance Period.
-In the event Dr. Mazzo's employment terminates because the Company does not offer to extend the term of the employment agreement, and provided Dr. Mazzo timely executes (and does not revoke) a general release of claims in favor of the Company and related parties, Dr. Mazzo would be entitled to (i) one year of his base salary continuation, (ii) payment of a portion of COBRA premiums during the Severance Period; and (iii) treatment of stock options in accordance with the Company's equity plan.
-If Dr. Mazzo's employment terminates due to his death or disability, and provided Dr. Mazzo (or, if applicable, his estate) timely executes (and does not revoke) a general release of claims in favor of the Company and related parties, then Dr. Mazzo (or, if applicable, his estate) would be entitled to (i) payment of a portion of COBRA premiums and (ii) treatment of stock options in accordance with the Company's equity plan.
+If Dr. Mazzo's employment is terminated by the Company without "cause" (and other than due to death or "disability") or by Dr. Mazzo for "good reason" (in each case as defined in the employment agreement), and provided Dr. Mazzo timely executes (and does not revoke) a general release of claims against the Company and related parties, Dr. Mazzo would be entitled to (i) continue to receive his thencurrent base salary for a period of twelve months following termination (the "Severance Period"); (ii) payment of a pro-rated bonus equal to 50% of his base salary in effect on the termination date multiplied by a fraction representing the portion of the calendar year preceding the termination date during which Dr. Mazzo was employed by the Company; (iii) accelerated vesting of 25% of Dr. Mazzo's outstanding unvested equity awards and extension of exercisability of such awards for the shorter of one year following termination or the remaining term of the award; and (iv) payment of a portion of COBRA premiums during the Severance Period.
+In the event Dr. Mazzo's employment terminates because the Company does not offer to extend the term of the employment agreement, and provided Dr. Mazzo is employment of a portion of COBRA premiums during the Severance Period, is alary equity plan.
+If Dr. Mazzo's employment terminates due to his death or disability, and provided Dr. Mazzo (or, if applicable, his estate) timely executes (and does not revoke) a general release of claims in favor of the Company and related parties, then Dr. Mazzo (or, if applicable, his estate) towold be entitled to (i) payment of a portion of COBRA premiums during the Severance Period; and (iii) treatment of stock options in accordance with the Company's equity plan.
+If Dr. Mazzo's employment terminates due to his death or disability, and provided Dr. Mazzo (or, if appli